6 Normandy Heights Rd

 - U.S. Supreme Court Justice Antonin Scalia

 On April 20, 2015, the Supreme Court heard oral argument in Johnson v.
 United States.
 This case concerns two questions.
 The first is whether mere possession of a short-barreled shotgun should be treated as a violent felony under the Armed Career Criminal Act.
 The second question asks whether the residual clause in the Armed Career Criminal Act, which mandates that a minimum sentence of fifteen years be imposed upon someone who unlawfully possesses a firearm and has had three prior "violent felony" convictions--with the phrase “violent felony” including any crime that “involves conduct that presents a serious potential risk of physical injury to another”--is unconstitutionally vague.

-To discuss the case, we have Andy Grewal, who is an Associate Professor of Law at the University of Iowa College of Law.
+To discuss the case, we have Richard Myers who is the Henry Brandis Distinguished Professor of Law at the University of North Carolina School of Law.

 The still-unfolding story of America’s Constitution is a history of heroes and villains—the flawed visionaries who inspired and crafted liberty’s safeguards, and the shortsighted opportunists who defied them.
 Those stories are known by few today.

 In Our Lost Constitution, Senator Mike Lee tells the dramatic, little-known stories behind six of the Constitution’s most indispensable provisions.
 He shows their rise.
 He shows their fall.
 And he makes vividly clear how nearly every abuse of federal power today is rooted in neglect of this Lost Constitution.
 Senator Mike Lee joined a Teleforum conference call for a special discussion with Federalist Society members regarding his new book.